osama-ashoor/Swaptech/README.md

-# swaptech2
+# Swaptech

-A new Flutter project.
+A new Flutter project for my college students to swap their specialization